Green Belt Training & Certification Course Details

 - Our body of knowledge is also highly practical and extensive.
 Our teaching approach focuses on practical application, not simply “knowing about the concepts and tools,” so our learners are able to begin applying Lean Six Sigma right away.

 - Our courses are easy to use and enjoyable, making learning much more effective.

 Which Lean Six Sigma Training should I get?
-Yellow Belt or Green Belt?
+Yellow Belt, Green Belt or Black Belt?

 To help you determine which course is right for you, please visit our Lean and Six Sigma Course Comparison page.
 We clearly break down the courses by your goal, content, duration and price.

 The course we recommend is based on your goal.
 If your goal is to become a Green Belt or Black Belt, you can start with the Green Belt course right away since White Belt and Yellow Belt content is covered in this course.
 If your goal is to only become a Green Belt, then you can take the Green Belt course.

 Are there any prerequisites required for Green Belt Training?

 No. There are no prerequisites required for the Green Belt course.